publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIII/ptA/m__us_usc_t42_s3024.md

             (B) such amount (excluding any amount attributable to funds appropriated under [section 3023(a)(3) of this title][/us/usc/t42/s3023/a/3]) as the State agency determines to be adequate for conducting an effective ombudsman program under [section 3027(a)(9) of this title][/us/usc/t42/s3027/a/9] shall be available for conducting such program;

-            (C) not less than $150,000 and not more than 4 percent of the amount allotted to the State for carrying out part B of this subchapter, shall be available for conducting outreach demonstration projects under [section 3058e of this title][/us/usc/t42/s3058e]; and
+            (C) not less than $150,000 and not more than 4 percent of the amount allotted to the State for carrying out part B, shall be available for conducting outreach demonstration projects under [section 3058e of this title][/us/usc/t42/s3058e]; and

             (D) the remainder of such allotment shall be available to such State only for paying such percentage as the State agency determines, but not more than 85 percent of the cost of supportive services, senior centers, and nutrition services under this subchapter provided in the State as part of a comprehensive and coordinated system in planning and service areas for which there is an area plan approved by the State agency.